toUpperCase78/real-racing-3-vehicles/README.md

 **All these studies have been carried out in IPython Shell.**

-**Note:** It is bizarre that values that contained `$` appeared problematically in the output due to rendering by GitHub when uploaded here.
+**Note:** It is bizarre that values that contained `$` appeared problematically, causing some missing rows and unusual sizing in the output due to rendering by GitHub when uploaded here.
 Take this in consideration while I look for any solutions for proper output.